pbalduino/menios/README.md

 This will build the kernel, create a bootable image, and launch it in QEMU.

+### Verify the User Demo

+During boot, meniOS now schedules the embedded `user_demo` ELF immediately after hardware probing.
+You should see `Hello from user ELF via int 0x80!` both on the graphical console and in `com1.log`, confirming that the INT 0x80 syscall path and user ↔ kernel transitions are live.

 ## Development Progress

 ### Completed ✅